geonetwork/website/docsrc/index.rst

 GeoNetwork provides an easy to use web interface to search geospatial data across multiple catalogs.
 The search provides full-text search as well as faceted search on keywords, resource types, organizations, scale, ...
-Users can easily refine the search and quickly gets to the records of interests.
+Users can easily refine the search and quickly get to the records of interest.

 GeoSpatial layers, but also services, maps or even non geographic datasets can be described in the catalog.
 Easily navigate accross records and find